 The most common ITSM concepts and processes

-Many businesses that embrace ITSM, and refer to ITIL work toward implementing and improving the following key processes
+Many businesses that embrace ITSM, and refer to ITIL as a best-practice framework, work toward implementing and improving the following key processes:

 The service desk is the single point of contact that users can approach for all of their business and IT needs and services.
 The service desk will log, track and manage incoming requests, incidents and change requests, and work accordingly to fulfill, fix or change/improve the work order.
 The service desk is the central, coordinating business unit that provides service and support to the rest of the business.